-We have discovered that the brain has an endogenous molecule, 3-SPA, that has potent anti-Aß oligomer activity.
+We have discovered that the brain has an endogenous molecule, 3-SPA, that has potent anti-amyloid oligomer activity.
 3-SPA is also the primary metabolite of tramiprosate, the active agent of ALZ-801, and, we found that its levels in the brain increased with the administration of tramiprosate in clinical trials.
-We believe that these findings further support the favorable safety, brain penetration and potential efficacy of ALZ-801 in AD patients early in the disease course.
+Endogenous nature of major metabolite of tramiprosate may help explain safety, excellent brain penetration & potential efficacy of ALZ-801

-Our lead product candidate, ALZ-801, is a patented, orally administered prodrug of tramiprosate that is designed to inhibit Aβ oligomer formation, a key driver of AD.
-We believe ALZ-801 has the potential to be differentiated from other emerging therapies targeting AD pathology due to its novel mechanism of action, oral mode of administration, potential efficacy in a genetically-targeted population and observed favorable safety profile.
-If our development program is successful and ALZ-801 is approved, we believe it has the potential to be among the first drugs to intervene in an underlying mechanism of AD.
+Our lead product candidate, ALZ-801, is a patented, orally administered prodrug of tramiprosate that is designed to inhibit amyloid oligomer formation, a key driver of Alzheimer’s disease.
+We believe ALZ-801 has the potential to be differentiated from other emerging therapies targeting Alzheimer’s disease pathology due to its novel mechanism of action, oral mode of administration, potential efficacy in a genetically-targeted population.
+If our development program is successful and ALZ-801 is approved, we believe it has the potential to be among the first drugs to intervene in an underlying mechanism of Alzheimer’s disease.